scuzzydude/asimov/asimov.md

 > "I smell it!"\
 > "Dog Turd!
 Dog Turd!"

 Tot charged between the two girls, splitting the double team, and sprinted for the river.
 When he was just a few feet away from the shore, he looked up and saw that the river was full of people crossing towards him.
 It was the entire west-side village of Na-is-mit, who'd heard the commotion and were coming for help.
-Tot turned back around, just in time for a rock thrown by one of the girls hit him square in the forehead.
+Tot turned back around, just in time for a rock thrown by one of the girls to hit him square in the forehead.

 When Tot woke up, he was on his belly, hands and feet bound together.